AnthonyJCampos/Symbolic-Algebra-Calculator/README.md

 * calculator should output reasonable error messages for any syntax errors and continue to take input with the next line.

 * If a variable has had no expression assigned to it, its value is just itself.
 In other words, if an input is q, and that variable had no expression previously assigned to it, then the output from your program is its default value: q.
 This might imply that you initialize all variables to have the value of an expression that is just that variable.

+Implementation

+1. "Wrap" a tokenizer object around the input stream.
+This way, instead of reading characters from the stream, it will read tokens
+2. Read tokens from the input and use them to convert the input infix expression to postfix
+3. Use the postfix expression to assemble an AST.
+If the expression includes an assignment, perform that immediately, rather than including it in the AST.
+4. Evaluate the expression, which would include evaluating the expression(s) for any variable(s) that have expressions stored for them, and output the final simplified value (which could be numerical or symbolic).